JMAlego/CJello/README.md

 # CJello

 CJello is a C implementation of the virtual architecture used in my previous Rusty Jello project.
-To create the memory images used in CJello you can use `rusty_jello FILE -a` to export a memory image from Rust Jello.
+To create the memory images used in CJello you can use `rusty_jello FILE -a` to export a memory image from Rusty Jello.

 ## Installing